Are you suffering from leg cramps on keto? If so you may not be getting enough potassium.

-With the Keto diet becoming more and more popular, it is good to know a few things before trying it for yourself.
-With a low intake of carbohydrates and considerable water weight loss, it can be pretty easy to reduce your body electrolytes, especially in the first days or even weeks.
+With the Keto diet becoming more and more popular, many are unaware of some of the challenges that many face, keto cramps being one of the primary culprits.
+With a reduction of carbohydrates and considerable water weight loss, it can be pretty easy to lose body electrolytes, especially in the first days or even weeks.

-Let’s find out how you can supplement your diet and how to get enough potassium on Keto.
+Let’s find out how to get enough potassium on Keto diet programs.

 Why Do Deficits Occur?